1j01/pixelweaver/README.md

 You can drag an exported file back onto the app to load up the program.
 Note that this is totally **unsandboxed** for now, and there isn't a reasonable way to preview a program's code before running it.

+Since the viewport is an input to the program,
+I could let you zoom around with the UI, previewing the change by scaling/translating the output of the program before simulating back up to that point.

 ## Usage